 Ukraine's Civil War

-The first is a slideshow visualizing the disintegration of Ukraine's Party of Regions that occurred in the Ukrainian Parliament (the Rada) on February 20-21, 2014.
+The first is a slideshow of maps, visualizing the disintegration of Ukraine's Party of Regions that occurred in the Ukrainian Parliament (the Rada) on February 20-21, 2014.
 The Party of Regions was, in most relevant respects, a party representing "Eastern" interests, with only token representation in single-member districts West of the Dnieper River (the first slide).
 After the Maidan protests had escalated to a violent showdowns with armed protesters, there was a motion introduced onto the floor of the Rada -- a bill demanding that the police stand down and censuring the government for its role in escalating and provoking the crisis.
 The motion passed due to the defection of representatives from the West and Center (the second slide).
 Over the next night, there was a cascade of defections from the party.
 The map of the country still represented by Party of Regions representatives on the following day, February 21, is shown on the third slide.
 (Click on the map below three times to see the animation cycle.
 I like to imagine a tide receding to the East, leaving tidal pools of beached Russian influence).

 The second map shows voter turnout in the October 2014 Parliamentary Election.
 In addition to the obvious missing votes in Crimea and the Donbas Region, results suggest an ongoing crisis of representation in Ukraine's East that will not likely be resolved in a convincing way until the next Parliamentary election in 2019.